peteroupc/peteroupc.github.io/colorgen.md

       return pow((0.055 + c) / 1.055, 2.4)
     END METHOD

-    // Convert a color component from linear to companded sRGB
+    // Convert a color component from linear to encoded sRGB
     // NOTE: This is not gamma encoding; it's similar to, but
     // not exactly, c^(1/2.2).
     METHOD LinearTosRGB(c)